ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.9.10_1523, released 4 September 2018
 {: #1910_1523}

+The following table shows the changes that are included in the worker node fix pack 1.9.10_1523.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.9_1522">
 <caption>Changes since version 1.9.9_1522</caption>
 <thead>